pubsubdb/pubsubdb/README.md

-# PubSubDB: A Process Database
+# PubSubDB
 ![alpha release](https://img.shields.io/badge/release-alpha-yellow)

 ## Overview
-PubSubDB embraces the fluid nature of data, offering a native way to model changes to data as it flows from activity to activity.
-With PubSubDB, you're not just storing data; you're managing process.
-Define schemas and rules that naturally map to your business logic, while PubSubDB handles the implementation.
+PubSubDB is a *Process Database* that manages changes to data over time.
+With PubSubDB, you describe activity flow using YAML models.
+PubSubDB then orchestrates the execution of those activities, coordinating data flow as it moves through the network.
+Backed by a [headless orchestration engine](./docs/architecture.md), PubSubDB delivers sophisticated event orchestration at scale using standard infrastructure you already own.

 ## Install
 [![npm version](https://badge.fury.io/js/%40pubsubdb%2Fpubsubdb.svg)](https://badge.fury.io/js/%40pubsubdb%2Fpubsubdb)